SECTION 1 - YOUR BOOKING

 It is important to verify you and your party can satisfy the entry requirements to match your intended travel arrangements.
 Be aware that with the introduction of machine-readable and biometric passport requirements to some countries, having incorrect documentation can prevent travel.

 Some countries require that passengers’ passports be valid for at least 90 days after completion of their journey and have at least two blank pages for any entry/exit stamps that may be required.
 Whilst this is not the case everywhere, it’s as well to be sure.
 For more information on ordering a new passport and how long it takes visit www.direct.gov.uk/passports.

-The passport, visa and other entry requirements for British citizens, residing in the UK, visiting the countries featured in our program for short tourism related stays are listed below.
+The passport, visa and other entry requirements for full British citizens, residing in the UK and visiting the countries featured in our program for short tourism related stays are listed below.
 Please check the relevant country/countries to ensure you can satisfy the requirements of destinations you will be visiting during your trip.
 Foreign nationals should make their own enquiries to ensure they can satisfy all relevant entry requirements.

 Where you are required to apply for a passport, travel authorisation, visa or other permit to travel, we strongly recommend that you apply as soon as possible.
 That is particularly important if you are concerned that your application might not be straightforward.
 Police reports or other supporting documents may have to be obtained and submitted and occasionally an interview may be required.

 Customers who arrive at the airport and do not have correct documentation will be refused travel.